 Going over your plan, rearrange any furnishings so that your kid’s room has a good flow.

-Well, I don’t want you to move your child out of the room, but when I worked on the boys’ rooms, I removed everything out of their room(except their bed).
+Well, I don’t want you to move your child out of the room, but when I worked on the boys’ rooms, I removed everything from their room(except their bed).
 I literally took everything out of their room and planted it in the hallway outside of their room.

 And two, it opened my boys’ eyes to see how much stuff they had, what they could do without, and how spacious their room could be with less stuff.
 The boys were much more willing to get rid of a big chunk of their stuff.